 You should read the following summary together with the more detailed information and our Consolidated Financial Statements and Notes thereto appearing elsewhere in this prospectus.
-Unless otherwise stated, information in this prospectus assumes no exercise of the underwriters' over-allotment option.
+Unless otherwise stated, information in this prospectus assumes (i) no exercise of the underwriters' over-allotment option, (ii) the two-for-three reverse stock split of our common and preferred stock, which was completed on July 6, 2001, and (iii) the conversion of all outstanding shares of preferred stock into 6,333,318 shares of common stock upon completion of the offering.